movestore/movestore.github.io/appspec.md

 ### List of roles

-- author
+- author (A person, family, or organization responsible for creating a work that is primarily textual in content, regardless of media type.
+Use also for persons, etc., creating a new work by paraphrasing, rewriting, or adapting works by another creator such that the modification has substantially changed the nature and content of the original or changed the medium of expression.)
-- compiler
+- compiler (A person, family, or organization responsible for creating a new work through the act of compilation, e.g., selecting, arranging, aggregating, and editing data, information, etc.)
-- copyright holder
+- copyright holder (A person or organization to whom copy and legal rights have been granted or transferred for the intellectual content of a work.)
-- creator
+- creator (A person or organization responsible for the intellectual or artistic content of a resource.)
-- contributor
+- contributor (A person, family or organization responsible for making contributions to the resource.)
-- contractor
+- contractor (A person or organization relevant to a resource, who enters into a contract with another person or organization.)
-- data contributor
+- data contributor (A person or organization that submits data for inclusion in a database or other collection of data.)
-- funder
+- funder (A person or organization that furnished financial support for the production of the work.)
-- reviewer
+- reviewer (A person or organization responsible for the review of a book, motion picture, performance, etc.)
-- translator
+- translator (A person or organization who renders a text from one language into another, or from an older form of a language into the modern form.)

 #### Example